evermeer/EVReflection/README.md

 import EVReflection
 ```

-If you want support for older versions than iOS 8.0, then you can also just copy the EVReflection.swift to your app.
+If you want support for older versions than iOS 8.0, then you can also just copy the EVReflection.swift and EVObject.swift to your app.

 ## Sample code